 Analysis and Control of Resource Consumption

-For example, hospital management can track and analyze the consumption of electricity and decide which parts of the facility need more or less heating, cooling, or lighting.
-This goes to show that IoT in healthcare isn’t only about doctors and patients.
+For example, hospital management can track and analyze electricity consumption and decide which parts of the facility need more or less heating, cooling, or lighting.
+This shows that the Internet of Medical Things isn’t useful only to doctors and patients.

 Security and Protection

 Hospitals around the world are starting to rely more and more on IoT security and protection devices.
 Smart alarms, motion sensors, and camera systems are being implemented to increase patients’ and staff members’ safety.